-Operating a Vehicle Service business brings the potential for many types of losses.
+Operating a vehicle service business brings the potential for many types of losses.
 Your business may be burglarized or vandalized.
-A customer may be injured while in your store or an employee may damage a customer's vehicle.
+A customer may be injured while in your store, or an employee may damage a customer's vehicle.
 While not every loss is preventable, there are many precautions you can take to protect yourself, your employees and your customers from a loss.
-The following guidelines can help reduce the number and severity of any accidents you might experience in operating your business.
+The following guidelines can help reduce the number and severity of accidents you might experience in operating your business.
 As an added benefit, your customers will appreciate the extra precautions you are taking to protect them and their vehicles while in your shop.
-Having the reputation as an operator of a clean, safe, well-run repair shop encourages the prospects of additional business.
+Having the reputation as an operator of a clean, safe, well-run repair shop improves the prospects of additional business.

 Crime and Vandalism

 Here are some tips to help prevent these types of losses.

 - At minimum, protect exterior doors with double cylinder dead bolt locks and padlocks in the extension bar of the lock or in the channel of overhead doors.
 This not only makes it difficult to get into the building, but also difficult to get out should someone break in.
 (All public exits must be in an unlocked position during business hours.)